penpot/Penpot-C2_UX-to-Documentation-Generator/Approach-Documentation_generation_from_cleaned_SVG/Readme.md

 - Automating the process speeds up the overall development lifecycle
 - The possible use of AI models with unlimited context windows allows for a deeper understanding of the SVG design, leading to more accurate and detailed documentation.
-- This idea has a sufficiently ready technological background for real-world implementation.
+- This challenge has a sufficiently ready technological background for real-world implementation.

 🔴 Cons